U-God

-Lamont Jody Hawkins (born November 10, 1970), better known as U-God, is an American rapper and member of the hip hop collective Wu-Tang Clan.
+Lamont Jody Hawkins (born November 10, 1970), better known by his stage name U-God, meaning Universal-God, is an American rapper and member of the hip hop collective Wu-Tang Clan.
 He has been with the group since its inception, and is known for his deep voice and rhythmic flow that can alternate between gruff and smooth.

 Early life

-Hawkins was born in Brownsville, Brooklyn, New York City.
+Hawkins was born in Brownsville, Brooklyn, on November 10, 1970.
 He moved to Staten Island as a youth.
 He was originally a beatboxer for Cappadonna, and was friends with future members Method Man, Inspectah Deck and childhood friend of Raekwon.
 Sometime before the members united, U-God was mentored in rap by Cappadonna.
 He soon became friends with RZA and Ghostface Killah, and he began rhyming under the alias Golden Arms, based on the Kung-Fu movie Kid with the Golden Arm.
 Later on he changed his name to U-God (which is short for his Five-Percent Nation righteous name "Universal God Allah").